omohey/AutomatedSafteyDrivingCar/README.md

 ### Instructions

+- Use the source code in the ESP32 CAM folder to program the ESP32 CAM.

+* Open Arduino IDE and load the code into the camera.
+Note: you need to reset the camera anytime its power is cut off.

 - Use the source code in the STM32 Nucleo board folder to program the STM32 Nucleo board.
 Note: you might want to use STMCubeMX to setup UART1 (setup baud rate at 19200), UART2 (setup baud rate to 230,400), and TIM1 (use a prescalar of 31 to achieve a 1us clock tick).
-- Use the source code in the ESP32 CAM folder to program the ESP32 CAM.
 - Connect UART1 to the Pololu TReX Motor Controller.
 - Connect UART2 to the ESP32 CAM.
 - Connect the ultrasonic sensor trig and echo pins to PA3 and PA4 pins respectively on the STM32 Nucleo board.

+* Open STM32CubeIDE and run the project

   ![Car Picture](https://i.postimg.cc/cCNcJRfc/Car.jpg)

 # Iterations